-The Selling Stockholders Intend To Sell Their Shares Of Common Stock In The Market, Which Sales May Cause Our Stock Price To Decline
+The Selling Stockholders May Sell Their Shares Of Common Stock In The Market, Which Sales May Cause Our Stock Price To Decline

-The selling stockholders intend to sell in the public market 7,000,000 shares of our Common Stock being registered in this offering.
-That means that up to 7,000,000 shares may be sold pursuant to this Registration Statement.
+The selling stockholders may sell in the public market 7,000,000 shares of our common stock being registered in this offering.
+That means that up to 7,000,000 shares may be sold pursuant to this prospectus.
 Such sales may cause our stock price to decline.
-Our Officers and Directors and those stockholders who are significant stockholders as defined by the SEC will continue to be subject to the provisions of various insider trading and Rule 144 regulations.